wp-plugins/woocommerce-store-toolkit/readme.txt

 3. WooCommerce maintainence/debugging tools

+* Re-link rogue Products to the Simple Product Type
 * All in One SEO Pack integration
 * Order Post Meta meta box on Orders screen
 * Product Post Meta meta box on Products screen